tomasi001/Hangman/README.md

 # Hello and Welcome to Hangman!

-To play this game all you have to do is:
+###To play this game all you have to do is:

 Click [Here](https://powerful-lake-85980.herokuapp.com/)

+###To run this game on your machine all you have to do is:

 1. create a directory called Hangman
 2. open your terminal and navigate to the Hangman directory